driskell/log-courier/docs/log-carver/Configuration.md

 ### `transport`

 String.
 Optional.
 Default: "tls"
-Available values: "tcp", "tls", "es"
+Available values: "tcp", "tls", "es", "es-https"

 *Depending on how log-carver was built, some transports may not be available.
 Run `log-carver -list-supported` to see the list of transports available in a specific build of log-carver.*

-Sets the transport to use when sending logs to the endpoints. "es" is recommended for most users.
+Sets the transport to use when sending logs to the endpoints. "es-https" is recommended for most users.

-"es" sends events to an Elasticsearch cluster.
+"es-https" sends events to an Elasticsearch cluster using HTTPS. "es" sends events using HTTP only.
 It will also install a template called `logstash` if one does not exist.
 If you are migrating from Logstash this template will already exist.
 It should be compatible if you haven't used the Log Courier `enable ecs` configuration.

-"tcp" is an **insecure** equivalent to "tls" that does not encrypt traffic or authenticate the identity of endpoints.
-This should only be used on trusted internal networks.
-If in doubt, use the secure authenticating transport "tls".
+"tls" sends events to a host using the Courier protocol, such as Log Carver. "tcp" is the equivalent but without TLS encryption and peer verification and should only be used on internal networks.

+### `username`

+String.
+Optional.
+Default none
+Available when `transport` is one of: `es`, `es-https`

+Enables Basic authentication for the transport, using this username.
+Use in conjunction with [`password`](#password).

 ## `pipelines`